kate8382/frontend-module/README.md

 This project represents the frontend part of the application with the following functionality:
 - User authentication and authorization
+- Form validation before submitting to the server
 - Dashboard with real-time data visualization
-- Responsive design for mobile and desktop
-- Integration with backend API for data fetching and manipulation
 - Data editing
 - Data sorting and searching
+- Autocomplete functionality in the filter input
+- Integration with backend API for data fetching and manipulation
+- Responsive design for mobile and desktop
 - Modal window animations
+- Loading indicators
 - Hash and hashchange functionality
-- Form validation before submitting to the server
-- Loading indicators
 - BEM (Block Element Modifier) methodology for CSS class naming

 ## Installation